Off-grid solar systems are completely independent of the power grid. You can also refer to them as independent solar power or stand-alone solar power.

 - Will you be storing the batteries in a warm room or will they be in a cold location?

 Batteries are rated for storage at around 80 degrees Fahrenheit.
 The colder the room, the bigger the battery bank you need – by over 50% more for below-freezing.
 Each of these answers affects the size, and cost, of your battery bank.

 What voltage battery bank do you need for the off-grid solar system – 12V, 24V, or 48V?

-Before going to choose the components for installation, you must decide your system voltage, 12V, 24V or 48V.
+Before you go to choose the components for installation, you must decide your system voltage, 12V, 24V, or 48V.